NCC Organization Information

 The Crystal Ball - NCC's member newsletter

-One of the benefits of membership in the National Cambridge Collectors is the monthly newsletter, known as the Crystal Ball.
-This publication informs members of happenings within the club, in study groups (see below), Convention plans, Glass Shows, Board of Directors meetings, and a President's message.
+One of the benefits of membership in the National Cambridge Collectors is the organization's newsletter, known as the Crystal Ball.
+Published ten months of the year, this publication informs members of happenings within the club, in study groups (see below), Convention plans, Glass Shows, Board of Directors meetings, and a President's message.
 In most issues, there is a detailed article relating to some phase of Cambridge glass, such as a study of a particular pattern, or historical information about the company.
 In addition, there are advertisements (classified or partial to full-page) from dealers and individuals with glass for sale or pieces wanted.
 Click here for advertising rates and terms.
-The Crystal Ball is a wealth of information, and members look forward to its arrival in their mailbox every month.
-NCC members can access an electronic version (in PDF format) each month in the Members-only section of this web site.
+The Crystal Ball is a wealth of information, and members look forward to its arrival in their mailbox.
+In addition, once the hard-copy version has been delivered by the Post Office, an electronic version will be placed on this site.

 Cambridge Study Groups

 These are groups of members who live fairly close to one another, and who hold regular meetings where they study topics related to Cambridge glass (sometimes related to glassware made by other companies as well).
 When space permits, the minutes of each of the study groups are published in the Crystal Ball member's newsletter.
-Currently there are eight active study groups.
+Here is a link to the active study groups page, which provides contact information and links to facebook pages.

 Publications by NCC